Christoph33one/viks-bakery/README.md

 # Colours

-All colors where picked with desgin industry colours which are trusted within communitys of website design.
-I used a fastion colour plate in Adobe Color Wheel. the Shade of grey #BFBFBF is used to give a feeling of warmth with the text.
-I have used the a shade of yellow #D4D948 to gice a small pop of colour and detial with parts on the website.
+All colours where picked with design industry colours which are trusted within communities of website design.
+I used a fashion colour plate in Adobe Color Wheel.
+A shade of grey #BFBFBF is used to give a feeling of warmth with the text.
+I have used a shade of yellow #D4D948 to give a small pop of colour and detail with parts on the website.
 For when using the shade of black I used #0D0D0D.
 This shade gives a deeper colour and more detail to text.

-The reason I have not used many colours, is for the images to product the colour to the site.
+The reason I have not used many colours, is for the images to produce the colour to the site.
 As the images are full of colour, I wanted them to stand out and make an impression to the user.

-All colors are taken from an open source - Adobe Color Wheel https://color.adobe.com/create/color-wheel
+All colours are taken from an open source - Adobe Color Wheel https://color.adobe.com/create/color-wheel

-- Background color for body - #00000 "white"
+- Background colour for body - #00000 "white"

 - Header title - #0D0D0D "Deep black"